-In the design approach it has been paramount that the security measures, as much as possible, are an integrated part of the design.
-The public has easy and open access to the main entrance and the design of the landscape surrounding the building achieves a highly secure environment without the appearance of barbwire and high fences.
+In the design approach, it was paramount that the security measures, as much as possible, were an integrated part of the design.
+The public has easy and open access to the main entrance and the landscape design surrounding the building achieves a highly secure environment without the appearance of barbwire and high fences.